lukaszgemborowski/cpptoolbox/README.md

 Command line argument parsing (getopt wrapper)

 ### 1.1. parser
-idea behind this wrapper is a little bit different in most of the other parsers.
-You do not fetch parsed options by name (such as `parser.get('help')`) but instead you define option objects (option class) which acts both as a definition and a proxy object for argument value.
-First you define some object and than based on that you create the parser
+idea behind this wrapper is a little bit different than in most of the other parsers.
+You do not fetch parsed options by name (such as `parser.get('help')`) but instead you define option objects (`option` class) which acts both as a definition and a proxy object for argument value.
+First you define option objects and than based on that you create the parser

 ```cpp
 namespace o = toolbox::argv::options;